t3rmian/devpot/content/posts/collections/en/2021-08-22-browser-html-to-docx.md

     })
 ```

-Next add the polyfills for necessary features that are not implemented in browsers: `npm i util url buffer`.
+Next add the polyfills for necessary features that are not implemented in browsers: `npm i util url buffer ...`.
+The configuration for `webpack.config.js` and the number of polyfills can differ depending on the dependency/Webpack version (see [the demo](https://github.com/t3rmian/html-to-docx-js-client-demo) for Webpack 5).
-Finally, build the code bundle with the `npx webpack` command.
+Finally, build the code bundle with the `npx webpack` command verifying any missing dependencies.
 The HTML file will look like this:

 ```html
 <!DOCTYPE html>